 3. Khalifa Port, Abu Dhabi

 Khalifa Port is the main port in Abu Dhabi and is known for being one of the most advanced ports in the world.
-It is a deep-water port, which means it can handle very large ships that carry heavy loads.
-The port is partly automated, which means that most of the operations are done by smart machines, cranes, and computers.
-This further speeds up operations and reduces mistakes.
-Moreover, Khalifa Port can handle more than 2.5 million TEUs every year, and it is growing fast.
-It is the epicenter for handling containers in Abu Dhabi.
+It is a deep-water port that can handle very large ships carrying heavy loads.
+The port runs on advanced automation — smart machines, cranes, and computer systems handle most operations, which speeds up cargo movement and reduces errors.
+The port has also ranked in the top five of the Container Port Performance Index (CPPI) by the World Bank and S&P Global Market Intelligence, making it one of the best-performing ports globally, not just in the region.

 4. Port Zayed, Abu Dhabi

 Port Zayed is the oldest commercial port in Abu Dhabi.
 In the past, it was one of the significant ports for cargo, but now most of the extensive container ships take off from Khalifa Port instead.
 However, Port Zayed still has the same prominence as before.
-It is adequately known for the management of general goods, breakbulk cargo (items that aren’t in containers), vehicles (RoRo), and cruise ships.
-This port is often used for government shipments, aid and relief supplies, and traditional shipping operations.
+Zayed Port handles general goods, breakbulk cargo (items that are not in containers), vehicles (RoRo), and cruise ships.
+The port actively supports government shipments, aid and relief supplies, and traditional shipping operations.
 Even though it’s no longer the biggest port in Abu Dhabi, it still supports essential services and plays a key role in regional shipping.

 5. Khalid Port, Sharjah